 Resident Training Program - Internal Medicine Residency

 The education and clinical training of Internal Medicine residents is a central focus in the Department of Medicine.
-We provide comprehensive training in general internal medicine for all residents seeking career in a subspecialty fellowship, primary care and hospital medicine.
+We provide comprehensive training in general internal medicine for residents seeking career in a subspecialty fellowship, primary care and hospital medicine.

 Combined training programs in Medicine-Pediatrics and Internal Medicine-Emergency Medicine (including a 6th year for EMIM-Critical Care certification) offer unique opportunities to individuals interested in dual or triple certification.
 Preliminary interns participate in a curriculum similar to the categorical interns and develop a solid clinical base in internal medicine before entering their specialty residency.